top of page

 AN IN-DEPTH LOOK

-• Michigan Merit Curriculum requires a one-half credit in Economics for high school graduation.
-The law also states that “the ½-credit Economics requirement may be satisfied by completion of at least ½-course credit in Personal Economics that includes a Financial Literacy component… if that course covers the subject area content expectations for Economics.”
-In the High School Content Expectations: Social Studies, there are six standards under the Personal Finance strand for the Economics course, meaning each student is exposed to financial literacy instruction prior to graduating high school.
+Previous to 2022, Michigan Merit Curriculum required a one-half credit in Economics for high school graduation.
+The law also stated that “the ½-credit Economics requirement may be satisfied by completion of at least ½-course credit in Personal Economics that includes a Financial Literacy component… if that course covers the subject area content expectations for Economics.”
+In the High School Content Expectations: Social Studies, there are six standards under the Personal Finance strand for the Economics course, meaning each student was exposed to financial literacy instruction prior to graduating high school.
+In 2022, HB5190 was signed into law, including financial literacy as a curriculum requirement for high school graduation.

-• 2002 Act No. 111 (House Bill No. 5327) amended Educational Code to mandate that “the department shall develop or adopt, and shall make available to schools, one or more model programs for youth financial education.
+2002 Act No. 111 (House Bill No. 5327) amended Educational Code to mandate that “the department shall develop or adopt, and shall make available to schools, one or more model programs for youth financial education.
 A program under this section shall be designed to incorporate financial education throughout the curriculum for grades K to 12 and shall be based on the concept of achieving financial literacy… Each school district… is encouraged to adopt and implement the model financial education programs.”
 Although personal finance should be embedded into its K-12 standards, Michigan’s updated 2019 Social Studies K-12 Standards do not extensively cover personal finance.
 Grades K-4 and 6 have economics sections which relate somewhat to personal finance.
-Personal finance is thoroughly covered in the high school economics standards.
+Personal finance is thoroughly covered in the high school economics standards and more recently as a stand-alone course.

-Michigan receives a “C” for ensuring some financial literacy instruction, through embedded standards in the required high school economics course as well as through some K-8 social studies standards.
+Michigan receives a “B” for ensuring financial literacy instruction in high school via the required financial literacy course as well as through some K-8 social studies standards.
 The required state-wide assessment of financial literacy in the M-STEP also ensures instruction.
-Michigan must require a stand-alone high school personal finance course and create financial literacy standards for the grades that do not currently have them in order to raise its grade to an “A.”
+Michigan must create more foundational financial literacy standards for the elementary and middle grades in order to raise its grade to an “A.”

 bottom of page